-Broadway Golf Club: COURSE OPEN Please Book your Tee time Social Distance While playing Do Not touch the Flag Take all litter Home or dispose in bin at clubhouse
+Broadway Golf Club: Course Open Please Book your Tee time Social Distance While playing Do Not touch the Flag Take all litter Home or dispose in bin

 This 18 hole, par 72 course of 6228 yards provides a good test of golf for all abilities having an inland links feel due to its rolling fairways and contoured greens.

 It offers holes that with their natural and artificial hazards require drives to be accurately placed, approaches carefully judged and greens expertly read.
 It is characterised by undulating fairways sometimes intersected by dry-stone walls that provide a testing hazard.
 Small contoured greens demand well-placed shots, and even if on in regulation, a par is by no means a certainty.
 The elements play an important role - Broadway on a breezy day can be a tough challenge!

 The course has been a sheep walk down the centuries, with some older parts registered with English Heritage as an ancient monument.
 A burial ground, a long barrow, has been discovered near the clubhouse & the fortifications of a British Camp run along the edge of the 14th fairway.